Updated: Nov 5

 The Endocannabinoid System is responsible for regulating an array of bodily functions.
 Pain management, immune response, appetite, energy, mood, sleep and memory are just some of the functions that are managed by the endocannabinoid system.

-Researcher has shown us that supplementing your body with phytocannabinoids, such as CBD and other cannabis products, may help the endocannabinoid system function properly and lead to improved health.
+Research has shown us that supplementing your body with phytocannabinoids, such as CBD, may help the endocannabinoid system function properly and lead to improved health.

 Endocannabinoid system: Role in depression, reward and pain control